 Observation deck at Park Guell

 Welcome to Barcelona!
-Upon arrival at the airport or train station, you'll be greeted by a private driver who will transfer you to your hotel in the city center.
-Take some time to settle in and get your bearings before heading out to explore this beautiful and inexhaustible city.
+Upon arrival at the airport or train station, you'll be greeted by a personal driver who will transfer you to your hotel in the city center.
+Take time to settle in and get your bearings before exploring this beautiful and inexhaustible city on a self-guided tour.

-You'll have many options on what to see and do on your first day—and plenty of company.
-The cosmopolitan and bustling heart of Spain's Catalonia region is popular with domestic and international travelers all year round.
+You'll have many options for activities—and plenty of company.
+The cosmopolitan and bustling heart of Spain's Catalonia region is popular with domestic and international travelers year-round.
 With fantastic art and architecture, rich medieval history, clean urban beaches, world-class nightlife, and great shopping, you'll be spoiled for choice.

 A good place to start is by taking a stroll down La Ramblas, a sequence of promenades that runs from Plaça de Catalunya down to the waterfront.
-Near the opera house is the vibrant public market called La Boquería, which dates back to 1217 for the ultimate foodie pilgrimage.
-Centuries later, this is still considered one of Europe's best food markets and provides a great introduction to Catalan cuisine.
+Embark on the ultimate food pilgrimage with a visit to the vibrant public market, La Boquería, which dates back to 1217.
+Centuries later, it's still considered one of Europe's premier markets and offers the perfect introduction to Catalan cuisine.

 Day 2: Walking Tour of Barcelona & La Sagrada Familia